gchlebus/gchlebus.github.io/_posts/2026-04-19-llm-providers-for-openclaw.md

 comments: true
 ---

-> **Disclaimer:** The views expressed in this post are my own and do not represent the views of my employer or any affiliated organization.

 If you're building or operating an agent framework in 2026, the old question — *"which model should I use?"* — is the wrong one.

 The useful question now is: *which model should handle which kind of turn?*